About Maes y Môr, Aberystwyth

-Construction of our new £9m extra care scheme in Aberystwyth started in August 2019.
+Our new £9m extra care scheme in Aberystwyth opened in October 2021.

-Located at Pen yr Angor, Trefechan, with magnificent views over the town and harbour, it will be our first extra care scheme in Ceredigion and the second to be opened in the county.
+Located at Pen yr Angor, Trefechan, with magnificent views over the town and harbour, it is our first extra care scheme in Ceredigion and the second to be opened in the county.

-The scheme will provide a range of facilities and 24-hour on site care and support.
+The scheme provides a range of facilities and 24-hour on site care and support.

-Maes y Môr is being developed in partnership with Ceredigion County Council and lead contractor Anwyl Construction.
+Maes y Môr was developed in partnership with Ceredigion County Council.

-We will accept applications from adults with either a care or a support need.
+We accept applications from adults with either a care or a support need.

-Priority will be given to those already living in Ceredigion.
+Priority is given to those already living in Ceredigion.

 An assessment of each individual’s circumstances will be made to determine their need for extra care housing.